bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/folder.md

 # relative file &lt;string&gt; of &lt;folder&gt; : file

-Returns the file with the path specified by &lt;string&gt; relative to the given &lt;folder&gt;.Example: relative file "Safari.app/Contents/MacOS/Safari" of applications folder - Returns the concatenation of the specified folder and the given path, /Applications/Safari.app/Contents/MacOS/Safari.
+Returns the file with the path specified by &lt;string&gt; relative to the given &lt;folder&gt;.
+For example: relative file "Safari.app/Contents/MacOS/Safari" of applications folder - Returns the concatenation of the specified folder and the given path, /Applications/Safari.app/Contents/MacOS/Safari.

 # relative folder &lt;binary_string&gt; of &lt;folder&gt; : folder